-Douglas has more than 30 years of experience representing publicly and privately held companies in a variety of corporate and securities transactions.
+Douglas P. Faucette, Chair of the Firm's Bank Regulatory and Transactional Practice Group, has more than 30 years of experience representing publicly and privately held companies in a variety of corporate and securities transactions.
 He has represented financial services companies, including insurance, investment banking and real estate companies, commercial banks, savings associations and credit unions before the U.S. Securities and Exchange Commission, the federal and state bank regulatory agencies and the U.S. Congress.
-In the past decade, he has been involved in the passage of all major financial institution legislation including FIRREA and FDICIA.

-Widely-known throughout the financial services industry for his regulatory/M&A and thrift demutualization practice, Douglas has been involved in the demutualization of almost every savings institution in the country with assets in excess of $1 billion.
-In addition, he has advised clients on matters relating to private and public securities offerings, including initial public offerings and venture financing, mergers and acquisitions, and the structuring of executive and employee compensation.
+- Advising clients on matters relating to private and public securities offerings, including initial public offerings and venture financing, mergers and acquisitions, and the structuring of executive and employee compensation

 He is currently engaged in projects to make banking regulation compatible for Fintech businesses and blockchain distributed ledger transfers.